Highland Railway Loch Class

 The Highland Railway Loch class locomotives were large 4-4-0s normally used north of Inverness.
 They were introduced in 1896, to the design of David Jones.
 Fifteen were built by Dübs and Company in Glasgow, all going into traffic between July and September 1896.
 Three more were built in 1917 by Dübs' successor, the North British Locomotive Company (NBL).

 Design

 They had the typical Jones appearance with outside cylinders, domed cab roof, louvred chimney, but, as with the Jones Goods class 4-6-0, the Allan style front framing was dispensed with.
 Allan valve gear was still used.

+Despite an interval of over twenty years between the first and second batches, there were few changes in design for the second batch.
+The boiler tubes were of steel instead of copper; a Westinghouse brake pump was fitted in front of the right-hand side of the cab; and there was an increase in tender water capacity from 3000 impgal to 3100 impgal.